-For example, if you select 3 and 7 from the dropdown lists, the report will be run on the third day of every seventh month.
+For example, if you select 3 and 7 from the dropdown lists, the report runs on the third day of every seventh month.

-- or - Select the second option, then do the following: - o select first, second, third, fourth, or last from the first dropdown list - o select a day of the week on which the report will run from the second dropdown list - Select a number from 1 to 12 from the third dropdown list For example, if you select second, Tuesday, and 9 from the dropdown lists, the report will be run on the second Tuesday of every ninth month.
-As well, see Report Generation Options for information on how up.time outputs reports.
+- Select the second option, then do the following: - o select first, second, third, fourth, or last from the first dropdown list - o select a day of the week on which the report runs from the second dropdown list - select a number from 1 to 12 from the third dropdown list For example, if you select second, Tuesday, and 9 from the dropdown lists, the report runs on the second Tuesday of every ninth month.
+As well, see Report Generation Options for information on how Uptime Infrastructure Monitor outputs reports.